ancatmara/tutorials-eng/cmd cheatsheet.md

-**Командная строка** - это такое окошко, куда можно вписать команду, и компьютер ее выполнит. На Windows она называется cmd, на Linux - Terminal. В командной строке вы увидите свое текущее местоположение (например, `ancatmara@INGEN C:\Users\ancatmara`), а на следующей строке - особый символ, который означает, что можно вводить команду. На Windows это **>**, а на Linux - **$**.
+The **command line interface (CLI)** is a text interface for your computer.
+It's a program that takes in commands, which it passes on to the computer's operating system to run.
+From the command line, you can navigate through files and folders on your computer and run applications.
+When you open a CLI, it shows you your current location in the file system (for example, `ancatmara@INGEN C:\Users\ancatmara`) and a special symbol that shows you that the CLI is ready to take a command.
+This symbol is **>** on Windows and **$** on Unix systems.

+CLIs "remember" a certain amount of commands that you run during a session, and you can navigate between them using ⇅ arrows: ↑ will get you the previous command you run, and ↓ goes to the next one.
+Another useful thing is *autocomplete* that helps you avoid typing long paths and filenames: just type the first few letters of a file/directory name you need, press `tab`, and voilà!

+The standard CLI  is called `cmd` on Windows and `Terminal` on Linux and Mac OS.
 As for me, the standard Windows `cmd` is not the most user friendly shell, but there are a few alternatives.
-For example, [this terminal](https://conemu.github.io/) allows easily switching between `cmd`, `PowerShell`, `Git bash` or any other shell in a single app.
+For example, [this terminal](https://conemu.github.io/) allows switching between `cmd`, `PowerShell`, `Git bash` or any other CLI in a single app.

 ## Basic commands in Windows and Unix